funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-LTN1~OsPHO2~OsRLS1.md

     + A yeast-two-hybrid screen using Oryza sativa (rice) PHO2 as bait, revealed an interaction between OsPHO2 and OsGIGANTEA, a key regulator of flowering time, which was confirmed using bimolecular flourescenec complementation (BiFC)
     + Pi analysis of individual leaves demonstrated that Osgi, similar to Ospho2 mutants, were impaired in Pi remobilization from old to young leaves, albeit to a lesser extent
     + Finally, the dynamic transcriptional regulation of OsRNS genes by overexpression of OsPHR2, ospho2 mutant, and overexpression of OsPT1 lines involved in Pi signaling pathway suggests the molecular basis of OsRNS family in Pi recycling via RNA decay under Pi starvation
+    + The sap experiment clearly showed the significant increases in levels of Phe in the xylem sap of ospho2 than the WT grown hydroponically with Phe and +Pi
+    + However, the concentrations of Phe in the seeds were comparable in the WT and mutants, suggesting a pivotal of OsPHO2 in attenuating Phe toxicity in the seed
+    + Distribution of phenanthrene in the ospho2 reveals the involvement of phosphate on phenanthrene translocation and accumulation in rice.
+    + In the present study, the role of OsPHO2 in regulating the translocation and accumulation of phenanthrene (Phe) and the involvement of Pi in this process were investigated
+    + In +Phe WT, the relative expression level of OsPHO2 in the shoots was significantly lower, while those of Pi transporters (PTs) OsPT4 and OsPT8 were significantly higher in the roots compared with -Phe

 * **Connection**
     + __LTN1~OsPHO2~OsRLS1__, __OsPht1;2~OsPT2__, [Molecular mechanisms regulating Pi-signaling and Pi homeostasis under OsPHR2, a central Pi-signaling regulator, in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular mechanisms regulating Pi-signaling and Pi homeostasis under OsPHR2, a central Pi-signaling regulator, in rice%5BTitle%5D), OsPHR2 positively regulates the low-affinity Pi transporter OsPT2 through physical interaction and reciprocal regulation of OsPHO2 in roots